isomerpages/moe-westwoodpri/_administration/Parent Volunteers.md

 variant: markdown
 ---
 ### **Parent Volunteers**
 Dear Parents,

-[APPLICATIONS FOR 2025 PARENT VOLUNTEER SCHEME ARE CLOSED.]

-You may apply to be our Parent Volunteer if your child is a Singapore Citizen or Singapore Permanent Resident born between 2 January 2020 and 1 January 2021 (both dates inclusive).
+You may apply to be our Parent Volunteer if your child is a Singapore Citizen or Singapore Permanent Resident born between 2 January 2021 and 1 January 2022 (both dates inclusive).

-Application for our 2025 Parent Volunteer Scheme (for 2026 P1 Registration and 2027 Admission) will open from 25 Feb 2025 to 9 May 2025.
+Application for our 2026 Parent Volunteer Scheme (for 2027 P1 Registration and 2028 Admission) will open from 02 March 2026 to 15 May 2026.

 #### **Timeline for Parent Volunteers Application**

-**By 9 May 2025**<br>
+**By 15 May 2026**<br>

+Download the PV Application Form and email the completed form to [westwood_ps@moe.edu.sg](westwood_ps@moe.edu.sg)

 Shortlisted applicants will be contacted for interviews.<br>
 Unsuccessful applicants will be notified by email.<br>